Joseph-Foley/neural_net_weather_forecasts_on_cloud/README.md

 Otherwise the main event is in the script **dash_app.py** that can be seen in the primary directory.
 This script calls the weather API for historical data.
 It then imports the models & classes created in the analysis segment to provide a 7 day forecast of temperature, humidity, precipitation and wind speed.
 The historical data and forecasts are then passed into a dashboard made using the Dash & Plotly libraries.
 This can be hosted locally or deployed on a cloud service.

 This repo is currently being hosted on Heroku cloud service.
-The resulting dashboard can be viewed here:
+The resulting dashboard can be viewed in the link below (it's on the free service so please be patient).

 [nn-cloud.herokuapp.com](https://nn-cloud.herokuapp.com/ "Title")

 ## Results